Purity for flat cohomology: Inputs from crystalline and prismatic Dieudonn e theory

-For the remaining exactness of the inverse, granted that $0 \ra \bM(G_1) \ra \bM(G_2) \ra \bM(G_3) \ra 0$ is a short exact sequence, we need to show that the complex $G_1 \ra G_2 \ra G_3$ is also a short exact sequence.
+is a short exact sequence, we need to show that the complex $G_1 \ra G_2 \ra G_3$ is also a short exact sequence.
 In the case when $S$ is geometric point we may decompose this complex into short exact sequences of finite flat group schemes and conclude by the exactness of $G \mapsto \bM(G)$.
-Thus, in general we check on geometric $S$-fibers that $G_1 \isomto \Ker(G_2 \ra G_3)$ (see \cite{EGAIV4}*{17.9.5}).
+Thus, in general we check on geometric $S$-fibers that $G_1 \isomto \Ker(G_2 \ra G_3)$ (see \cite{EGAIV4}*{corollaire 17.9.5}).
 It then remains to note that $G_2/G_1 \hra G_3$ becomes an isomorphism after applying $\bM(-)$, so is an isomorphism. \epf

 The equivalence $G \mapsto \bM(G)$ leads to the following description of the low degree cohomology of $G$.